rzuccolo/rz-classical-vehicle-detection/writeup_classical-vehicle-detection.md

 ![alt text][image19]

-Below there are some examples of of sliding window searches.
-But at this point the pipeline have multiple overlap windows at identified objects.
-Next we will apply a technique with heat-maps to estimate a bounding box.
+Below there are some examples of sliding window searches.
+But at this point, the pipeline have multiple overlap windows at identified objects.
+Next, we will apply a technique with heat-maps to estimate a bounding box.

 ![alt text][image20]